SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 "Input derived type for the EML statement is filled using the VALUE operator "Assumption: key_field is the key field having type i, "field1 and field2 are data fields with character-like data type.
-"Specify %cid even if not used or of interest; it must be unique within a RAP LUW
+"Specify %cid even if not used or of interest; it must be unique within a request

 cr_tab = VALUE #(
         ( %cid   = 'cid1' key_field = 1